Crane Accident Attorney for Injured Workers

 - Negligent hookups

-If you are a maritime worker who has been injured in an accident involving a crane or other type of heavy equipment, you may have the right to recover legal compensation for your injuries.
+If you are a maritime worker who has been injured in an accident involving a crane or other type of heavy equipment, you may have the right to recover legal compensation for your injuries via a workers compensation claim or an injury lawsuit.
 The Jones Act is a federal statute that protects seamen who are injured or become ill in the course of their employment.
 Under the Jones Act, when a seaman is injured due to the negligent actions of an employer or co-worker, the seaman can file a legal claim against the employer to recover certain damages, including past and future medical care, pain and suffering, disability and disfigurement, lost wages, and loss of earning capacity.
 In a Jones Act negligence suit, the burden of proof is very low – almost any unsafe condition that played a part in your injury, no matter how small, can result in your employer being held legally responsible for your injuries.
+Nevertheless, it’s important to have a crane accident lawyer supervise your claims to ensure you are treated fairly.

 In addition to filing a negligence lawsuit, Jones Act seamen are entitled to collect maintenance and cure benefits from their employer when they are injured on the job.
 Employers are required to pay these benefits to an employee, regardless of who is to blame for the employee’s injury.
 Maintenance benefits are meant to cover your daily costs of living on land while cure benefits provide compensation to cover the costs associated with the medical care you need to treat your injury or illness.